Easy 3-octave Christmas Music – New from Choraegus

 If you have any questions about our music, please start by reading our Frequently-Asked Questions.
 If someone has asked us a question even once, it will be there, along with the answer.
 Please contact us if you don’t find the information you need, and we’ll be happy to help.

-Your purchase of the full-choir license also gives permission for you to perform, broadcast and live-stream this piece as part of a concert or worship service without the need for any additional license or fee, although we ask you to credit the composer (Larry Sue) and publisher (Choraegus) in any printed media such as concert programs, and online (in video descriptions).
-See our licensing agreement for full details.
-We appreciate your help in spreading the word about Choraegus handbell music.
-If you record a video of your group playing any of our pieces, we’d love to see it.
-You’re welcome to share it with us on our Facebook page too!
+Your purchase of the full-choir license allows you to perform, broadcast and live-stream this piece as part of a concert or worship service.
+There’s no need for any additional license or fee.
+We ask that you credit the arranger (Larry Sue) and publisher (Choraegus) in any printed media such as concert programs, and online (in video descriptions).
+Please see our licensing agreement for full details.

 Any questions?